-PAN works in coalition to increase federal funding for the NIH as a member of the Ad Hoc Group for Medical Research, a coalition of over 100 patient advocacy groups, academic institutions, and scientific communities, and as a member of the National Health Council, an organization of over 100 national health-related organizations that provides a united voice for the more than 133 million people with chronic diseases and disabilities and their family caregivers.
+PAN works in coalition to increase federal funding for the NIH as a member of the Ad Hoc Group for Medical Research, a coalition of over 100 patient advocacy groups, academic institutions, and scientific communities, and as a member of the Coalition for Health Funding, an organization representing over 100 million patients, health care providers, public health professionals, advocacy groups, and scientists in support of preserving and strengthening investments in public health.

 Current Funding Efforts

 NIH received $29.9 billion as part of the final FY 2014 budget agreement signed into law in January 2014.
 While this was a $1 billion boost in funding above final FY 2013 spending levels, it is still $714 million less in funding than was available before sequestration and $2 billion under PAN’s request.